 If you’re giving away business assets

-- be a sole trader or business partner, or have at least 5% of shares and voting rights in a company (known as your ‘personal company’)
+- be a sole trader or business partner, or have at least 5% of voting rights in a company (known as your ‘personal company’)

 - use the assets in your business or personal company

 You can usually get partial relief if you used the assets only partly for your business.

 The shares must be in a company that’s either: